Lumbee: Religion

 Today the Lumbee primarily practice Protestantism, and attending church is an important social activity.
 Churches have Sunday schools, youth organizations, senior citizens' programs, Bible study programs, and choir practices.
 Gospel songs are popular.
 Ministers are highly respected.
 When a sizeable number of Lumbee people move to a city, they tend to settle in a particular section or neighborhood and establish a church.
 This took place in Lumbee communities in Baltimore, Greensboro, Fayetteville, Charlotte, and Claxton, Georgia.

 A study has documented Lumbee Methodism back to 1787.
-Lumbees created two church conferences of Indian congregations — the Burnt Swamp Baptist Association, founded around 1880, and the Lumbee River Conference of the Holiness Methodist Association in 1900.
+Lumbees created two church conferences of Indian congregations — the Burnt Swamp Baptist Association, founded around 1880, and the Lumber River Conference of the Holiness Methodist Church in 1900.
 In 1984 Bruce Barton documented 104 Lumbee churches.
 Prospect Community Church, with 1,008 members in 2017, has purportedly the largest congregation of Native Americans in the United States.

 Lumbee Tribe of North Carolina

-The Lumbee Tribe of North Carolina is one of eight state-recognized Native American tribes in North Carolina.
+The Lumbee Tribe of North Carolina is one of two federally recognized Native American tribes in North Carolina.
 They participate at the state level in many ways, including in the North Carolina Commission of Indian Affairs.
 They also participate in such national organizations as the National Congress of American Indians and the National Indian Education Association.

 According to its constitution, adopted in 2000, the Lumbee tribal government is organized into three branches: the tribal chairperson (executive), the 21-member Tribal Council (legislative), and Supreme Court (judicial).
 The tribal chairperson and the Tribal Council are elected to three-year terms.